nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**:
+**Target user profile**: CS2103 Students

+* Has a need to organise all the quiz questions on Luminus
+* Has a need to consolidate and summarize large amount of information from CS2103 textbook
-* has a need to manage a significant number of flashcards
+* Has a need to organise key learning points from textbook in website and quiz questions on Luminus in a single platform
-* prefer desktop apps over other types
+* Prefer desktop apps over other types
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps
+* Has technical background

 **Value proposition**:
 * Remind students on what is due soon